Shepseskaf: Activities

 Very few activities of Shepseskaf are known.
+The pharaoh's bench, or (mastabat El fara'un).
 The Palermo stone reports that in the year of his accession to the throne he participated in the "going around the Two Lands" and a "festival of the diadem" during which two images of the god Wepwawet were fashioned and the gods who unite the two lands are said to have followed the king.
 These events occurred at or close to the coronation of the king.
 The site of Shepseskaf's tomb, said to be a pyramid, was chosen that same year.
 On that occasion, an enclosure of Lebanese wood may have been set up to surround the perimeter of the part of the Saqqara necropolis where the tomb was to be constructed.
 Finally Shepseskaf probably decreed a daily offering of 20 measures of something (what was offered is lost in a lacuna of the stone) to the senuti shrine.
 (Note: Senuti shrine, transliteration snwt.
 This might designate a building perhaps marked by snake stelae, possibly at Heliopolis.)